 - What would you like colleges to know about you?

-- What are the experiences that have shaped you as who you are today?
+- What are the experiences that have shaped you into who you are today?

-- What are key components of your identity and purpose?
+- What are the key components of your identity and purpose?
 How have they developed?

 Why are stories so important to my college admission essays?

 You may have heard about how important it is to tell your unique story in your college admission essays.
 So how does that work?

 In a survey we did with New York state public and private college admissions directors, which then informed our curriculum and software, they said there were three things they were looking for in college essays: